spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 * Maximum Nodes: The upper limit number of instances that you can scale up to.
 * Minimum Nodes:
-* Spot %: The percentage of spot nodes to use in the Virtual Node Group.
+* Spot %: The percentage of spot nodes used in the Virtual Node Group.
 * Restrict Scale-Down.
 When turned on, Ocean will not scale down nodes in this Virtual Node Group for bin packing purposes unless they are empty.
 * Block Device Mapping: Block devices that are exposed to the instance.
 You can specify virtual devices and EBS volumes.
-This parameter and rootVolumeSize cannot be in the spec at the same time.
+This parameter and rootVolumeSize cannot be in the spec simultaneously.
-* Tags: Key and Value pairs used to apply tags on the EC2 machine.
+* Tags: Key and Value pairs are used to apply tags to the EC2 machine.
 Specific tags can be applied per VNG.
 * Headroom: Spare resource capacity management enabling fast assignment of Pods without waiting for new resources to launch.
-  * Reserve: The number of units to retain as headroom, where each unit has the defined headroom CPU and memory.
+  * Reserve: The number of units to retain as headroom, each with the defined headroom CPU and memory.
   * CPU (millicpu): You can optionally configure the number of CPUs to allocate to the headroom.
 CPUs are denoted in millicuries, where 1000 millicuries = 1 vCPU.
   * Memory (MiB): You can optionally configure the amount of memory (MiB) to allocate to the headroom.
-  * GPUs: Optionally configure the number of GPUs to allocate for headroom unit.
+  * GPUs: Optionally configure the number of GPUs to allocate for the headroom unit.

 ## Example: GPU Instance

-If a pod requires a GPU instance, add the relevant GPU image in a VNG.
+Add the relevant GPU image in a Virtual Node Group if a pod requires a GPU instance.
 Ocean will spin up instances accordingly.
 Specific labels are not required in this case.
 Example:

 ```
 resources: